What are the “Big 5”?

 What is a high concept book?

-The plot of a high concept book an be easily and succinctly explained in a few words.
+The plot of a high concept book can be easily and succinctly explained in a few words.
 For example, “Man breaks up with girlfriend, realizes what he’s lost, then spends the rest of the book trying to win her back.”
 This is true of most commercial fiction, though not all.
-Literary fiction (a.k.a. more character-driven stories) can be described as “low concept.”
+Literary fiction (a.k.a. more character-driven stories) can be described as “low concept” because the narrative is more complex.

 What is upmarket fiction?